csurgay/ansible-training/lessons/01_InstallAndConfig/README.md

 ---
 ## Smoke test

-Smoke test Ansible access Managed Hosts
+Smoke test Ansible can access Managed Hosts

 ### Ad-hoc command for testing

 1. Enter Ansible Control Node container `ansible` by
 2.  **`sudo podman exec -it -u devops -w /home/devops/ansible-training/labenv ansible bash`**
-3. As user `devops` inside Control Node `ansible` test python version
+3. As user `devops` inside Control Node `ansible` test Python is installed by
 4.	**`ansible localhost -m setup | grep python_version`**
 5. Test that ansible can manage the hosts with the ping module as follows:
 6.	**`ansible all -m ping`**